The instructions below are for United States residents only. International students will have additional requirements.

 San Angelo, TX 76909-1025

-For more information regarding admission procedures, please visit the College of Graduate Studies website.
+For more information regarding admission procedures, please visit the College of Graduate Studies and Research website.